 Last, it’s time to cook your tortillas.
 Make sure the rest of the ingredients for your baleadas are ready before doing this.
 Tortillas cook in a minute and you want to serve them hot.

 Add a tortilla to the skillet.
 After about 20 to 30 seconds, you’ll have bubbles on the top.
 This is your sign to flip.
 There should be some light browning on the other side.
 Cook it for about another 30 seconds before removing it and adding another tortilla.
 Repeat until they are all done.
+For more ideas of what do with homemade tortillas, try making mixtas, Guatemalan hot dogs.

 Making Refried Beans For Baleadas